sophia-bouck/Sys-Admin-Project-2/README.md

 ### AWS Environment

-- A running EC2 instance (Amazon Linux 2023) in a public subnet
+- (After running Terraform this should be automatically added) A running EC2 instance (Amazon Linux 2023) in a public subnet
-- Security Group with **TCP port 25565** open to your IP or 0.0.0.0/0
+- (After running Terraform this should be automatically added, good to check if troubleshooting) Security Group with **TCP port 25565** open to your IP or 0.0.0.0/0
 - `LabInstanceProfile` (attached during EC2 launch)

 ### Configuration